 One of the greatest methods to reduce drainage issues like wet lawns, soggy lawns, and regular foundation repairs is to install a French drain.
 This drainage system consists of a pipe with perforations that directs surface and subsurface water away from a wet region by way of a trench filled with rocks, ideally granite owing to its durability.
 French drain installation is often simple and affordable.

 Given that it uses gravity to maintain a yard free of excess rainwater, the greatest place to put a french drain is frequently downhill.
 By excavating with a 1% gradient, one may efficiently use gravity to construct an artificial slope.
-Next, the trench walls are covered with a water-permeable cloth, and boulders are placed within the trench.
+Following that, a water-permeable cloth is applied to cover the trench walls, and boulders are subsequently positioned within the trench.

-The holes on the perforated pipes are then placed inside so that water may readily drain out.
+The holes on the perforated pipes are then placed inside.
+This is so water may readily drain out.
 Suitable aggregate should then fill the trench to just above ground level.
-The leftover fabric must be used to enclose the French drain in the final stage of construction.
+In the final construction stage, use the remaining fabric to enclose the French drain.
 For optimal efficiency in the task of draining your yard, it is often advisable to locate a suitable french drain installation placement in the following locations:

 Around the house